Enter your keyword

 Capacity: Judge

-Further appointments: N/A
+Further Appointments: N/A

 Date of Birth: January 1960

-Qualifications: BA (1980) (UWC), Secondary Teachers Diploma (1981) (UWC), LLB (1986) (Rhodes),
+Qualifications: BA (1980) (UWC), Secondary Teachers Diploma (1981) (UWC), LLB (1986) (Rhodes University)

-Key judgments:
+Key judgments

-Notably, one of the issues which the court had to consider was whether the reference in the charge sheet to s 51(2) instead of s 51(1) limited the minimum sentence that could be imposed to 10 years’ imprisonment.
-Bloem had to consider the state’s obligation to give meticulous consideration in the drafting of a charge sheet and the evidence needed to be adduced to cover all the elements of an offence.
+Notably, one of the issues which the court had to consider was whether the reference in the charge sheet to Section 51(2) instead of Section 51(1) limited the minimum sentence that could be imposed to 10 years’ imprisonment.
+Bloem had to consider the state’s obligation to give meticulous consideration in the drafting of a charge sheet and the evidence needed to cover all the elements of an offence.
 He was not in agreement with the sentence of life imprisonment by the minority and pointed out that the state failed to prove one essential element, namely, that the complainant was under the age of 16 years when she was raped.
 The appellant could accordingly not be convicted of rape in terms of s 51(1).
 Since the appellant was convicted under the provisions of s 51(2), it would be unfair to sentence him under the provisions of s 51(1).

+Outside of his official duties as a judge, Bloem is also the chairperson of the University Council of his alma mater, Rhodes University.
+He has also served as a member of the National Bar Examination Board since 2023.
 As a young attorney, he represented indigent people while at the Legal Resources Centre.
 This, for Bloem, is one of his most significant contributions to the law and the pursuit of Justice.

 October 2025 JSC Interview